 Are you planning to buy an email list?
 Or Is anyone approaching your business to sell their email list with lots of tempting promises?

-Buying an email list may sound easy and seem to be a great idea to grow your customer database while you are just starting out a new venture.
-It’s simple and straightforward, you just need to buy email addresses and start sending out your sales emails.
-A quick shortcut for a quick win.
+Buying an email list may sound easy and seem to be a great idea to grow your customer database while just starting a new venture.
+It’s simple and straightforward; you need to buy email addresses and start sending out your sales emails—a quick shortcut for a quick win.

 It’s actually a dangerous strategy for a legit business.
 Why?